zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 import Data.ByteString (ByteString)

 secret :: ByteString
-secret = "0123-4567-890A-BCDE"
+secret = "012-456-89A-CDE-012-456-89A-CDE-"
 ```

-The above code defines a ByteString `secret` with the value `"0123-4567-890A-BCDE"`, which is a 16 length long characters.
-The length is important, as I will talk about it later.
+The above code defines a ByteString `secret` with the value `"012-456-89A-CDE-012-456-89A-CDE-"`, which is 32-character long (256 bits) string.
+The length is important, and I will talk about it later.

-`import Data.ByteString (ByteString)` is to tell Haskell where the type `ByteString` is defined. `(ByteString)` means import only the type definition from the module.
+`import Data.ByteString (ByteString)` is to tell Haskell complier where the type `ByteString` is defined. `(ByteString)` means import only the type definition from the module.

 What does `{-# LANGUAGE OverloadedStrings #-}` do?

-It's called language extension, that enables Haskell compiler to understand certain syntax.
-In this case, `OverloadedStrings` language extension is enabled to be able to create a ByteString value with double quotes, like this `"0123-4567-890A-BCDE"`.
+It's called language extension, which enables Haskell compiler to understand certain syntax.
+In this case, `OverloadedStrings` language extension is enabled to create a ByteString value with double quotes, like this `"0123-4567-890A-BCDE"`.
 This language extension is probably the most common one that you would like to turn on.

-Alright, let's try it out!
-Haskell provides a very powerful [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), called GHCi that allows experimenting with the code.
+Now, let's try it out!
+Haskell provides a very powerful [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop), called GHCi that allows experiment with the code.

 To start `ghci`, we use `stack ghci`.
 Wait, what is `stack` then?
 Well, it's not important for this post.